productmanagers/productmanagers.github.io/blog/_posts/2014-01-19-day04-balsamiq.md

 * [Hack Design toolkit](https://hackdesign.org/toolkit/rapid-prototyping) - wealth of tools curated by top designers

+* [35 Excellent Wireframing Resources](http://www.smashingmagazine.com/2009/09/01/35-excellent-wireframing-resources/) - by the oustanding folks at Smashing Magazine

 ###Funwork###
 Okay, the prior statement _'possibly useless'_ in referring to Photoshop is unfair.
 My mission is to equip you with the awareness of useful tools to be more effective as a product manager.
 This was not a debate over best prototyping tools, or whether or not you should use them.
 Now, you know they exist, do some good in the world with that knowledge!

 That said, in this __Funwork__ section, I confess I rarely use a prototyping tool.
 I did when I was a newbie, but I found I enjoy the code-view-debug cycle more to my taste.
+Everyone works differently, though I suspect there are best-practices.

-Plus prototyping has this danger: I felt like I was doing something, __but I was not building the actual product!__ For example, for high-level ideas, pencil sketch or Google Drawing works fine.
-To create high fidelity mock-ups with something lik Axure and Photoshop is time-consuming.
+Watch out for this danger: drawing up mockups can feel like doing work, __but it is not the actual product!__ For example, for high-level ideas, pencil sketch or Google Drawing works fine.
+To create high fidelity mock-ups with Photoshop can be time-consuming.
 In large organizations, it could be a full-time job unto itself (a UI designer, for example).
-And yet I could not really see the point of handing off something that is just a fancy image to a development team to build.
+It feels inefficient handing off a high-resolution image to a development team to build.
 (This is possibly why Balsamiq is successful - it is well-balanced.)

 It is very difficult to appreciate and design the complexities of a product _a priori_ using a drawing. _This is only my opinion._ Yet, I have corroborated my own impressions with a team that I really respect.
 I found this insightful blog by the folks at [37 Signals](http://37signals.com/).